 The 1893 Columbian World Fair in Chicago was one of the major impetuses for the collecting of silver souvenir spoons.
 In 1892, the fantastic "great white city" opened amid economic devastation in an economy that was described as a "monetary panic".
 Yet it is estimated that more varieties of souvenir spoons were created for this fair than for any other single event in history.

-Because so many spoons were created for this world fair, I have created a separate exhibition series of
+Because so many spoons were created for this world fair, I have created a separate series of exhibition spoons.

 Click to see the Columbian World Fair Spoon exhibits